-16.1 Employees of the Project shall be entitled to annual vacations with pay as follows:

-- (a) After attaining one (1) year of continuity and on each anniversary date thereafter, an employee will receive eighty (80) hours vacation with pay. - (b) After obtaining five (5) years of continuity and on each anniversary date thereafter, an employee will receive eighty-eight (88) hours vacation with pay. - (c) After obtaining eight (8) years of continuity and on each anniversary date thereafter, an employee will receive one hundred twenty-eight (128) hours vacation with pay. - (d) After obtaining fifteen (15) years of continuity and on each anniversary date thereafter, an employee will receive one hundred sixty-eight (168) hours vacation with pay. - (e) Vacation time for each employee shall be on a pro-rated basis per pay period and reported each pay period. - 16.2 Vacations will be scheduled throughout the year following the employees' anniversary (hire) date.
-Vacations will be scheduled by the full basic workweek.
-Vacations of less than a full basic workweek may be scheduled in unusual circumstances such as urgent or substantial personal reasons, illnesses, disabilities, etc. with approval of the General Manager.
-Employees with greater continuity will be given preference over those with less continuity in the selection of a vacation period. - 16.3 The Project will not require an employee to take their vacation in lieu of sick leave or leave of absence on account of illness. - 16.4 If a holiday which an employee is entitled to have off with pay occurs on a work day during the employee's vacation period, such employee will be entitled to an additional day of vacation and will be compensated for same. - 16.5 A maximum of one (1) year's vacation allowance may be carried over by an employee from one anniversary (hire) date to the next year and then only with approval of the General Manager.
-Vacation accumulation in excess of this amount may be allowed in unusual circumstances such as urgent or substantial personal reasons, extended trips, illnesses, disabilities, etc. upon the written approval of the General Manger. - 16.6 If, at the Project's request, an employee is prevented from taking a vacation as scheduled, they will have the option of either deferring the vacation to a time acceptable to both employee and the Project' or receive pay, in addition to their vacation pay, for all time worked during the which the vacation was scheduled.
+- 16.1 Employees of the Project shall be entitled to annual vacations with pay as follows: - a) After attaining one (1) year of continuity and on each anniversary date thereafter, an employee will have earned and is eligible to take eighty (80) hours vacation with pay.
+Vacation will continue to accrue at the rate of 80 hours per year. - b) After obtaining five (5) years of continuity (at the start of the 61st month of employment), an employee will begin to accrue vacation at the rate of (88) hours per year. - c) After obtaining eight (8) years of continuity (at the start of the 97th month of employment), an employee will begin to accrue vacation at the rate of one hundred twenty-eight (128) hours per year. - d) After obtaining fifteen (15) years of continuity (at the start of the 181st month of employment), an employee will begin to accrue vacation at the rate of one hundred sixty-eight (168) hours per year. - e) Vacation time for each employee shall be on a pro-rated basis per pay period and reported each pay period. - 16.2 Vacations will be scheduled throughout the year following the employee's anniversary (hire) date.
+Vacations will be scheduled for varying amounts of time with approval of the department manager or supervisor.
+Employees with greater continuity will be given preference over those with less continuity in the selection of a vacation period. - 16.3 The Project will not require an employee to take their vacation in lieu of sick leave or leave of absence on account of illness. - 16.4 Where a paid holiday falls during the period of an employee's vacation leave, that holiday shall not be charged against the employee's accrued vacation bank. - 16.5 Vacation time will accrue on a pro-rata basis and be reported each pay period.
+Accrued vacation time may be accumulated subject to a maximum amount of no more than twice an employee's annual accrual.
+If an employee exceeds twice his or her annual accrual, no additional vacation time will accrue, and the employee will be paid (cashed out) for any additional vacation time earned each pay period during which vacation leave exceeds twice the employee's annual accrual.
+Vacation accumulation in excess of this amount may be allowed in unusual circumstances with the written approval of the General Manager. - 16.6 If, at the Project's request, an employee is prevented from taking a vacation as scheduled, they will have the option of either deferring the vacation to a time acceptable to both employee and the Project or receive pay, in addition to their vacation pay, for all time worked during which the vacation was scheduled.

-16.7 Employees whose employment with the Project is terminated for any reason will, at the time of termination, receive any unused vacation period previously earned.
-Earned vacation from the employee's anniversary (hire) date to the time of termination shall be based on one-twelfth (1/12) of their annual vacation allowance for each thirty (30) calendar days of service beyond their anniversary date.
+16.7 Employees whose employment with the Project is terminated for any reason will, at the time of termination, receive any unused vacation previously earned.